 - Statutory Inspection Rights

 Alongside the rights to vote and sell shares, the ability to inspect corporate books and records is an important stockholder right.
 This type of action is frequently used to allow stockholders to investigate corporate mismanagement, prepare for a proxy fight, or possibly serve as a precursor to derivative litigation.
-To mitigate against potential stockholder abuse of this right, statutes and courts require a “proper purpose” for the inspection.
+To mitigate potential stockholder abuse of this right, statutes and courts demand a showing of a “proper purpose” for the inspection.
 Many courts, including ones in Delaware, require that stockholders present “some evidence” to suggest a “credible basis” for corporate mismanagement or a breach of fiduciary duty to constitute a proper purpose.
-While this standard is very low, courts have not been hesitant to reject inspection demands that have improper purposes.
-Delaware inspection rights are codified in Delaware General Corporation Law (“DGCL”) Section 220 which defines proper purpose to mean “a purpose reasonably related to such person’s interest as a stockholder.”
+While this is a very low standard, courts have not been hesitant to reject inspection demands with improper purposes.
+Delaware inspection rights are codified in Delaware General Corporation Law (“DGCL”) Section 220 which defines proper purpose as “a purpose reasonably related to such person’s interest as a stockholder.”

 - Hoeller v.
 Tempur Sealy Int’l Inc. Reiterates the Governing Standard

-Delaware courts have recently granted inspection rights for newer types of documents and communications such as text messages and personal email accounts, recognizing that companies today are more frequently using these forms of communication to conduct formal business.
+Delaware courts have recently granted inspection rights for claims involving newer types of documents and communications such as text messages and personal email accounts, recognizing that companies are more frequently using these forms of communication to conduct formal business.
 Thus, while Section 220 may be construed somewhat more broadly when the types of corporate records themselves are changing, Hoeller reinforces the importance of properly satisfying the fundamental credible basis standard – one that is low but not a “mere speed bump.”
-In light of the constant back-and-forth in the granting or rejecting of Section 220 claims based on the “proper purpose” element, this requirement is vitally important for the ability to exercise inspection rights.
-The Court in Hoeller also reconfirmed the deferential standard granted towards corporations in making their business decisions as a desire to avoid an ex post‘ second-guessing’ of an unsuccessful business action.
-Disagreement with a business decision or a desire for a ‘better deal,’ solely by itself, is not going to be a successful basis to access a company’s corporate books and records otherwise a company could face unbounded Section 220 actions.
+In light of the constant back-and-forth in the granting or rejecting of Section 220 claims based on the “proper purpose” element, this requirement is vitally important for the ability to use inspection rights.
+The Court in Hoeller also reconfirmed the deferential standard granted for corporations that make good faith business decisions as a protection to avoid an ex post ‘second-guessing’ of an unsuccessful business action.
+Disagreement with a business decision or a desire for a ‘better deal,’ largely by itself, is not going to be a successful basis for access to the corporate books and records otherwise a company could face unbounded Section 220 actions.

 See Saito v.
 McKesson HBOC, Inc., 806 A.2d 113, 117 (Del.
 2002).